QUOTES-What they are saying at the COP27 climate summit | Science-Environment

 QUOTES-What they are saying at the COP27 climate summit

-EAMON RYAN, IRISH ENVIRONMENT MINISTER "We have to be fast here now, but not fast towards a bad result.
 Not fast in terms of accepting something that we then spend years regretting - that every year afterwards we say 'if only we had held the line in Sharm el-Sheikh and got something that really supports the most vulnerable people on our planet'."
-FRANS TIMMERMANS, EU CLIMATE POLICY CHIEF "All (EU) ministers ...
+CHRIS BOWEN, AUSTRALIAN CLIMATE CHANGE MINISTER "Australia’s position is clear and strong: there can be no sliding back from Glasgow and the text should be strengthened where possible."

 - Country: